klaytn/kips/KIPs/kip-37.md

     function isApprovedForAll(address _owner, address _operator) external view returns (bool);

     /**
-        @notice Get the supply of the token type requested.
+        @notice Get the total supply of the token type requested.
         @param _id      ID of the token
         @return         The supply of the token type requested */